QuocHieuNguyen/ExtenListView/README.md

 You can view this example in the folder Simple List.

-In your Unity scene, after creating a simple UGUI Scroll List, create a class deprived from `BaseListView<TItem>`.
+In your Unity scene, after creating a simple UGUI Scroll List, create a class deprived of `BaseListView<TItem>`.
 Specify the type of game object you want to spawn as a item, in this example, the type `MonoBehavior` is specified, you can freely add your own logic in this class.
 ```csharp
 public class SampleListView : BaseListView<MonoBehaviour>
 {